arlophoenix/swiss-pairing-cli/README.md

 A CLI tool for generating Swiss-style tournament pairings

 Options:
-  -p, --players <names...>    List of player names in order from top standing
-                              to bottom [required]
-                              e.g. player1 player2 player3 player4
+  -p, --players <names...>                    List of player names in order from top standing to bottom [required] e.g. player1 player2 player3 player4
-  -m, --matches <matches...>  List of pairs of player names that have already
-                              played against each other
-                              e.g. "player1,player2" "player3,player4"
+  -m, --matches <matches...>                  List of pairs of player names that have already played against each other e.g. "player1,player2" "player3,player4"
-  -n, --num-rounds <number>   Number of rounds to generate (default: 1) -s, --start-round <number>  Used to name the generated rounds (default: 1) -o --order <string>         The sequence in which players should be matched.
+  -n, --num-rounds <number>                   Number of rounds to generate (default: 1) -s, --start-round <number>                  Name the generated rounds starting with this number (default: 1) -o --order <top-down | random | bottom-up>  The sequence in which players should be paired. (default: "top-down") -h, --help                                  Display this help information
-                              Valid options are top-down, random, bottom-up
-                              (default: "top-down")
-  -h, --help                  Display this help information
 ```

 <!-- CLI_USAGE_END -->